Qualification Management

 Why Your Complex Scheduling Environment Needs Qualification Management

-At first glance, a Qualification Management System (QMS) has pretty straight-forward capabilities: it manages your employees’ qualifications.
+At first glance, a Qualification Management System (QMS) has pretty straightforward capabilities: it manages your employees’ qualifications.
 But a QMS can be leveraged as much more than just a record-keeping software.

 1. Maximize Your Employees

-Your employees work best when their unique skillsets are leveraged.
+Your employees work best when their unique skill sets are leveraged.
 Having the certifications of your employees already attributed to them during the scheduling phase makes this easier to achieve.
 Of course, schedulers already know this.
 But how many schedulers can say that qualification mapping happens in just a few minutes?

 Without the right qualification management system, this is what your schedulers go through to match employee certifications with scheduling needs: Every week, they go to HR and request employee records; these records are usually on paper and may be completely out-of-date.
-While creating the week’s shift roster, the scheduler needs to sift through piles of paper containing the certifications and past hours worked for each employee to find the most optimal employees that are available.
+While creating the week’s shift roster, the scheduler needs to sift through piles of paper containing the certifications and past hours worked for each employee to find the most optimal employees who are available.
 This plug-and-play approach can take hours… and that’s before someone calls in sick or complains that they had already been approved for a vacation that week.

 Now, how does creating a week-long schedule look with a QMS?

 For starters, schedulers can ensure that they assign the most qualified workers to each position at the click of a button.
-They can search and identify the most optimal employees for the shift based on specific skills certification; they can also receive automatic renewal notifications based on expirations or date last worked so they never assign an unqualified person to a position.
+They can search and identify the most optimal employees for the shift based on specific skills certification; they can also receive automatic renewal notifications based on expirations or date last worked, so they never assign an unqualified person to a position.
 Much more streamlined than the previous scenario, right?

 2. Keep a Centralized System of Record